 The first year of the training program is generally devoted to intensive clinical training in gastroenterology.

-Inpatient: The majority of the first year is devoted to inpatient rotations in gastroenterology and hepatology.
-The majority of these rotations are served on the General GI Consult Service at New York Presbyterian Hospital (Columbia University Medical Center).One month of vacation time is required.
+Inpatient: The majority of the first year is spent on the GI Consult Service at New York Presbyterian Hospital (Columbia University Medical Center).One month of vacation time is required.

 Second and Third Years

 The Division has been awarded an NIH T32 grant.
-The aim of this program is to promote the development of promising physician scientists (M.D. and M.D., Ph.D.) postdoctoral fellows as independent investigators and future university faculty members in the area of digestive and liver diseases.
+The aim of this program is to promote the development of promising physician scientists (M.D. and M.D., Ph, D.) postdoctoral fellows or clinical investigators as independent investigators and future university faculty members in the area of digestive and liver diseases.